flber/Pillar/README.md

 - Ordered lists just use `~`, so no need for manually numbering your lists.
 Same indentation support as ordered lists.
 - Blockquotes use the same syntax as markdown, a `>` with as much or as little whitespace before and after as you want.

-I'm also planning on adding several more niche elements to the marble format, so that list will grow over time.
+I'm also planning on adding several more niche elements to the marble format, so that list above will grow over time.

-Right now it just parses marble files but isn't really a site generator, so the next couple of update will be implementing templates.
-After that I'll be alternating between extending marble and adding substitutions in the template html.
+Pillar also does some html substitutions to make templates more interesting
+- {{content}} is replaced with the content of a give marble page, parsed into html (sort of necessary)

 Lot's of updates and improvements to come!